Surrey and Hants Tai Chi Club Ethos

 To teach faithfully and correctly and to proactively promote the Art:

-I continue to update my own training with 2 or 3 residential training camps each year in UK, Europe and China and I spend 10 hours in classes per month with China's three-times National Champion.
+I continue to update my own training with residential training camps each year in UK, Europe and China and I spend many hours each month as a student myself, in classes with Top level Chinese Tai Chi and Qigong Masters.
 I also devote time each day to my personal practice, reading and study so that I continually develop my own skill.

 To encourage and help others reach their full potential:

-Throughout your taiji journey i'll be on hand to encourage you and explain in as much detail as you need and if there's a question I can't answer i'll find out :)
+Throughout your taiji or qigong journey i'll be on hand to encourage you and explain in as much detail as you need and if there's a question I can't answer, i'll find out :)

-To make Taiji & Qigong accessible to everyone:
+To make learning Taiji & Qigong affordable and fair:

 Philosophy behind our logo: